Tinsel Town Rebellion: Release history

 The album was reissued on a single CD by Rykodisc in 1990.
-(An unauthorized CD had been previously issued by EMI in England in 1987.)
+(An unauthorized CD had been previously issued by EMI in the UK in 1987).
 Complaints regarding the significantly inferior sound quality (the album was mastered by Bob Stone) led to a remaster by Spencer Chrislu in 1998.
 Universal Music Group released a new remaster in 2012.

 The 1990 release omitted the applause that Zappa had edited onto the endings of "For The Young Sophisticate" and "Pick Me I'm Clean" to end the album sides.
 The 1998 release restored the applause and included crossfades from the concluding songs of each side to the songs beginning the following side.
 The 2012 CD release includes the full applause endings with fadeouts as they had occurred on the original vinyl LP.

 Reception

-Allmusic writer Steve Huey praised the album's instrumental work and the reworked versions of older songs, but described the sexually-themed lyrics as "problematic".
+Allmusic writer Steve Huey praised the album's instrumental work and the reworked versions of older songs, but described the sexually themed lyrics as "problematic".